Transmission

 - Subcutaneous: An injection that is injected into the fat layer, deeper than an intradermal injection but not as deep as an intramuscular (in the muscle) injection.
 Can be injected in the fat in the back of the arm or less commonly in the fat on the stomach.
 May also cause mild irritation and redness that will heal on its own.

-Why did the FDA choose to switch Monkeypox vaccination to intradermal injections?
+Why did the FDA choose to switch Mpox vaccination to intradermal injections in 2022?

 If I received a subcutaneous injection for my first vaccine will I get an intradermal injection instead for my second dose?